Professional Negligence Claims against Solicitors and Other Professionals

 Complaints against Solicitors

-Before issuing proceedings against a Solicitor for alleged negligence, it may first be appropriate to make a formal complaint although it is important to ensure that the time limit for issuing any proceedings is not missed.
+Before suing a Solicitor for professional negligence, it may first be appropriate to make a formal complaint although it is important to ensure that the time limit for issuing any proceedings is not missed.

 All Solicitors are required to have a procedure for handling complaints.
 Every Solicitor should inform their clients of their service standards, proposed charges and their complaints procedure at the outset.